forstertim/insidapy/README.md

 ## Mimic batch data
 The example code is stored in `docs/notebooks/main_mimic_observed_batch_data.ipynb` (check out the [documentation](https://insidapy.readthedocs.io/en/latest/notebooks/main_mimic_observed_batch_data.html) for more details).

-A short summary is given below.
+Here, a short summary is given to explain the idea behind mimicing batch data.
 Assuming some state profiles are observed, we want to use the behaviour to create "look-alike-profiles".
 Below, we call this process "mimicing the data".
 Let's say we observed the following profile (dashed lines are the ground-truth behaviour, where the dots are the observed noisy samples):

 ![Fig 5.
 Observed noisy state profiles](docs/notebooks/figures/observed_state_profiles.png)